 - S – Security code entered did not match that on the customer’s card.

 The following increment the rating by 10:

-The character on the left represents what we call the reason code.
-Following fraud checks, you can view which of the checks failed (if any), by matching the resulting reason codes with the list above.
-If any of the criteria are met, we will increment the fraud rating by the number shown above.
+When looking at the above, the character on the left represents the fraud reason code.
+After the fraud checks have been performed, you can view which of the specific checks failed (if any), by matching the reason codes returned to the values listed above.
+For each criteria met, we increment the fraud rating as shown above.